Lance Parrish: Offensive rebound in 1982

 After missing most of April with strained ligaments or tendons in his catching hand, Parrish came back strong, carrying a .309 batting average by late May.
 He was selected to the American League All-Star team and threw out three National League baserunners (Steve Sax, Dave Concepción, and Al Oliver) to set an All-Star Game record.
 He also had a double in two at-bats.

 Parrish's batting average jumped 40 points from .244 in 1981 to .284 in 1982.
-He also ranked among the league leaders with 32 home runs (fifth) and a .529 slugging percentage (eight).
+He also ranked among the league leaders with 32 home runs (fifth) and a .529 slugging percentage (eighth).
 His 32 home runs established a new American League record for home runs by a catcher, surpassing the previous mark shared by Yogi Berra and Gus Triandos.
 Defensively, he gave up 11 passed balls (second most in the league) but his throwing arm continued to place him among the league leaders at catcher with 76 assists (second) and eight double plays turned (third).

 At the end of the year, he won his second Silver Slugger Award.
 He also easily won the Tiger of the Year award, receiving 32 of the 42 first-place votes cast by members of the Detroit chapter of the Baseball Writers' Association of America.